nacezupancic/MESI-APP/README.md

 `curl -X POST http://localhost:65432 -d "Hello, world!"`
 - For testing purposes, the Client has disabled SSL verification in case you don't have a valid certificate but would still like to test https.
 You can generate a development certiifcate in command line:
 `netsh http add sslcert ipport=0.0.0.0:<port> certhash=ffffffffffffffffffffffffffffffffffffffff appid={00112233-4455-6677-8899-AABBCCDDEEFF}`
+- The default settings are saved in `InitialConfig.json` - its the best if you don't change/delete it.